Georges Haupt: French creative period

 Like various of his older colleagues (including Cole, Julius Braunthal, and James Joll), Haupt rebutted Comintern propaganda, as well as left-communist and Trotskyist narratives, about the Second International having "betrayed its own principles".
 Instead, he proposed a model in which the organization had naturally divided itself into newly solidified ideological camps—principally German Socialist (which had also subsumed Balkan movements with its intellectual prestige), but also Austromarxist, syndicalist, as well as Bolshevik.
 His 1965 work, Le Congrès manqué, examined the International's crumbling, and the competition put up by the Sacred Union, during the early stages of World War I. After describing the "psychological climate and theoretical motivations" that had precipitated the debacle, he also listed the attempts to rekindle internationalism during the actual war.
 By showing the organization's inner confusion in tandem with Lenin's attacks on its leadership, he entered a major dispute between the socialists of the 1960s and '70s.
 Overall, however, Haupt displayed understanding for the core Leninist tenets, seeing them as emerging from a "realistic policy".

 With his lectures at the EPHE and then the School for Advanced Studies in the Social Sciences (where he received a studies' manager position in 1969), Haupt took up the task of bridging the gap between social history and the history of Marxism, which meant covering "the geography, penetration and expansion zones and forms of Marxism".
 One tome expanding on this focus was co-written with Madeleine Rébérieux in 1967, and covered Second-International policies as they related to Asia.
 It was the first study connecting the European metropolis with colonial or peripheral socialism, discussing the Social Democratic Association of the Dutch East Indies, the impact of left-wing ideologies among Russian Muslims, and the history of Philippine anarchism, as well as tracing the "ambiguous" case of socialism in the Maghreb.
-Haupt's interest in geographical analysis also implied turning his focus to current affairs, as with an August 1968 article on de de-satellization of Romania, carried by the Revue Française de Science Politique.
+Haupt's interest in geographical analysis also implied turning his focus to current affairs, as with an August 1968 article on the de-satellization of Romania, carried by the Revue Française de Science Politique.